armenaslikyan86/brand-guidelines-extractor/README.md

 - `--fail-fast`: stop immediately if any image fails to process.
 - `--model`, `--temperature`, `--max-output-tokens`: tune OpenAI model behavior.

-See `python3 analyze_brand_guidelines.py --help` for the full flag list.
+See `python3 analyze_design_data.py --help` for the full flag list.

 ## Output Overview

 Each run produces:

-- A consolidated summary of brand identity, visual identity, layout, and copy insights deduplicated across all inputs.
+- A consolidated summary of design identity, visual identity, layout, and copy insights deduplicated across all inputs.
 - Detailed color palette and typography tables with usage notes.
 - Production notes and confidence call-outs so designers know where to verify details.
 - Embedded per-image JSON extracts for auditability.